Who is the Guardian for Children and Young People?

 What does the Guardian do?

-Penny and her team have a range of functions to promote the safety and wellbeing of children and young people in care.
+Shona and her team have a range of functions to promote the safety and wellbeing of children and young people in care.
 These include:

 - promoting their rights and best interests